junyanz/iGAN/README.md

 ```bash
 sudo pip install dominate
 ```
-* GPU + CUDA + CUDNN:
+* GPU + CUDA + cuDNN:
 The code is tested on GTX Titan X + CUDA 7.5 + cuDNN 5.
-Here are the tutorials on how to install [CUDA](http://www.r-tutor.com/gpu-computing/cuda-installation/cuda7.5-ubuntu) and [CUDNN](http://askubuntu.com/questions/767269/how-can-i-install-cudnn-on-ubuntu-16-04).
+Here are the tutorials on how to install [CUDA](http://www.r-tutor.com/gpu-computing/cuda-installation/cuda7.5-ubuntu) and [cuDNN](http://askubuntu.com/questions/767269/how-can-i-install-cudnn-on-ubuntu-16-04).
 A decent GPU is required to run the system at real-time. [**Warning**] If you run the program on a gpu server, you need to use a remote desktop software (e.g. VNC), which may introduce display artifacts and latency problem.

 ## Pre-trained models:
 Download the theano DCGAN model (e.g. outdoor_64.dcgan_theano).
 Before using our system, please check out the random real images vs. DCGAN generated samples to see which kind of images that a model can produce.